Sigma FP: super-small, full-frame mirrorless camera is confirmed

 Sigma had previously mentioned that it had a full-frame camera in the works, and now all has been revealed.

-The Sigma FP measures just 45.3 x 112.6 x 69.9mm and weighs just 370g without a lens, which makes it considerably smaller and lighter than many other full-frame camera bodies.
+The Sigma FP measures just 45.3 x 112.6 x 69.9mm and weighs just 370g without a lens, which qualifies it as the world's smallest and lightest full-frame mirrorless camera.

 - There are the best 4K cameras right now